debops/debops/docs/ansible/roles/docker_compose_service/defaults-detailed.rst

     ``templates/`` search path.

   ``dest``
     Optional, string.
-Destination filename within the project directory.
+Destination path within the project directory.
     Defaults to the basename of ``src``.
+Nested paths such as ``fragments/base.yml`` are supported; the role creates the parent directory before rendering the file.

 ``env``
   Optional, dictionary.
 Environment variables written to the ``.env`` file